Prashant Govindarajan

-Hello and வணக்கம் 👋!
-I am Prashant Govindarajan, a third year Computer Engineering PhD candidate at Mila-Quebec AI Institute and Polytechnique Montréal (engineering school of UdéM), working under Sarath Chandar.
-I am keenly interested in AI for scientific discovery focusing on drug and material design.
-I am primarily exploring reinforcement learning approaches.
-My current project, which is in collaboration with Intel, is on developing offline and online reinforcement learning methods for crystalline material design using first-principles.
-I am also working with Ansys on LLMs for automating Computer-Aided Design (CAD).
-I was previously a dual degree student at the Indian Institute of Technology Madras, where I worked under Balaraman Ravindran and Karthik Raman on target-specific drug design.
+Hello and வணக்கம்!
+I am a fourth-year Computer Engineering PhD candidate at Mila-Quebec AI Institute and Polytechnique Montréal (engineering school of UdéM), working under Sarath Chandar.
+I am keenly interested in reinforcement learning and large language models for scientific discovery and beyond.
+In collaboration with Intel, I developed offline and online reinforcement learning methods for crystalline material design using first-principles.
+I also worked with Ansys on LLMs for automating Computer-Aided Design (CAD).
 My research is supported by the PBEEE scholarship for international students.

 Publications